letelete/split-buddy-mobile-app/README.md

-# Split, Budy - Track, and manage your shared expenses
+# Split, Budy - Track, and manage your shared expenses with simplicity in mind